vercellone/PowerShellForGitHub/CONTRIBUTING.md

 #### Configuring Your Environment
 The tests intentionally do not mock out interaction with the real GitHub API, as we want to know when our interaction with the API has been broken.
-That means that to execute the tests, you will need Administrator privelege for an account.
+That means that to execute the tests, you will need Administrator privilege for an account.
 For our purposes, we have a "test" account that our team uses for having the tests [run automated](#automated-tests).
 For you to run the tests locally, you must make a couple changes:

- 1. Choose if you'll be executing the tests on your own pesonal account or your own test account (the tests should be non-destructive, but ... hey ... we are developing code here, mistakes happen.)
+ 1. Choose if you'll be executing the tests on your own personal account or your own test account (the tests should be non-destructive, but ... hey ... we are developing code here, mistakes happen.)
- 2. Update your local copy of [tests/config/Settings.ps1](./tests/config/Settings.ps1) to note the `OwerName` and `OrganizationName` that the tests will be running under.
+ 2. Update your local copy of [tests/config/Settings.ps1](./tests/config/Settings.ps1) to note the `OwnerName` and `OrganizationName` that the tests will be running under.
     > While you can certainly check-in this file to your own fork, please DO NOT include your
     > changes as part of any pull request that you may make.
 The `.gitignore` file tries
     > to help prevent that.